graph-gophers/graphql-go/README.md

 - `Tracer(tracer trace.Tracer)` is used to trace queries and fields.
 It defaults to `trace.OpenTracingTracer`.
 - `ValidationTracer(tracer trace.ValidationTracer)` is used to trace validation errors.
 It defaults to `trace.NoopValidationTracer`.
 - `Logger(logger log.Logger)` is used to log panics during query execution.
 It defaults to `exec.DefaultLogger`.
+- `PanicHandler(panicHandler errors.PanicHandler)` is used to transform panics into errors during query execution.
+It defaults to `errors.DefaultPanicHandler`.
 - `DisableIntrospection()` disables introspection queries.

 ### Custom Errors